OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 The tools read the UNIX user database using the commands ```getent passwd``` and ```getent group```.
 If these commands list the complete user database relevant for Slurm, you should be ready to start.
 Furthermore, the Slurm command ```sacctmgr``` is used to read the list of Slurm accounts.

+These tools may be run by any non-administrator account initially while you test whether they work as expected in your environment.
+The configuration files ```accounts.conf``` and ```user_settings.conf``` files would have to be placed in a temporary location while testing.

 * Firstly, you can define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
 Use the UNIX group names to define the bottom level of the account tree.